 Founder, Fritz Smith

-In the 1960's, Dr. Smith studied at Esalen Institute in Northern California and became a certified Rolfer®.
+In the 1960's, Dr. Smith, already an Osteopathic M.D., studied at the Esalen Institute in Northern California and became a certified Rolfer®.
 During this time, he began to explore yoga, meditation, Eastern energy medicine and quantum physics.

-He has practiced and taught Zero Balancing throughout the world for more than 40 years and continues to teach to this day.
+Dr. Smith has practiced and taught Zero Balancing throughout the world for more than 45 years and continues to teach to this day.

 Faculty Member, David Lauterstein

 David Lauterstein is the Lauterstein-Conway Massage School's Co-Director and has been in massage and bodywork practice since 1977.
-He is certified in Structural Bodywork and Zero Balancing and is a teaching faculty member of the Zero Balancing Health Association for over 20 years.
+He is certified in Structural Bodywork and Zero Balancing and has been a teaching faculty member of the Zero Balancing Health Association for over 20 years.